 The French oenologist Émile Peynaud (1912-2004) was one of the most important wine critic, Scientists and teachers in this field.
-He worked closely with the "Father of Wine Science" Jean Ribérau-Gayon and came after the Second World War to the Institute of Oenology of the University of Bordeaux.
-From the late 1940s he served for many Châteaux in Bordeaux in matters of winemaking as consultant, The selection of only healthy and especially ripe grapes was an important concern to him and in this regard he made special efforts to give the Bordeaux wine more balance and longevity.
-The list reads like a "who's who" of the most famous Bordeaux châteaux:
+He worked closely with the “father of wine science” Jean Ribérau-Gayon and came to the Institut d'Oenologie at the University of Bordeaux after the Second World War.
+From the late 1940s he acted for many châteaux in Bordeaux in questions of winemaking as consultant, The selection of only healthy and above all ripe grapes was important to him and in this regard he made particular efforts to give the Bordeaux wine more balance and longevity.
+The list reads like a "who is who" of the most famous Bordeaux châteaux:

 Château Beychevelle.
 Château Lafite-Rothschild.
 Château Léoville-Las-Cases.
-Château Margaux.
+Chateau Margaux.
 Château Cheval Blanc.
 Château Ducru-Beaucaillou.
 Château Haut-Brion.
-Château Pape-Clément and Château Pichon-Longueville Comtesse, This later took him to many wineries in the world, including serving as a consultant in the founding of the famous wineries Carras (Meliton-Greece, 1960s) and Ca 'del Bosco (Lombardy-Italy, 1970s).
-He always strove to leave nothing to chance during the vinification process and already shaped practices that had become self-evident at the beginning of the 1950s.
-These include the mastery of science gained through scientific research malolactic fermentation and the maceration with red wines.
+Château Pape-Clement and Château Pichon-Longueville Comtesse, This later led him to many wineries around the world, including as a consultant in the founding of the famous wineries Carras (Meliton Greece, 1960s) and Ca 'del Bosco (Lombardy-Italy, 1970s).
+He always endeavored to leave nothing to chance when it came to vinification, and he already shaped practices that had become a matter of course in the early 1950s.
+These include mastery of the scientific research malolactic fermentation and the maceration with red wines.